fmos/wp-photonav/readme.txt

 == Description ==

 This plugin is a rewrite of a JavaScript snippet called PhotoNav.
 It provides for easy integration of panaorama pictures in a Wordpress page throught using shortcode.
 The user can "rotate" the view of the panorama by moving the mouse over the image area or dragging the image.
-Additional feature include an integration with jQuery Colorbox and animated scrolling.
+Additional features include an integration with jQuery Colorbox and animated scrolling.

+Further reading:

-Suitable panorama pictures can be created e.g. using the [Hugin](http://hugin.sourceforge.net/) panorama photo stitcher.
+*  Suitable panorama pictures can be created e.g. using the [Hugin](http://hugin.sourceforge.net/) panorama photo stitcher

-For usage examples and documentation, please visit the [plugin page](http://fmos.at/wp-photonav).
+*  For usage examples and documentation, please visit the [plugin page](http://fmos.at/wp-photonav)
+*  If you are interested in contributing, feel free to fork on [GitHub](https://github.com/fmos/wp-photonav)

 == Installation ==